-PLUS loans are offered through the U.S. Department of Education's William D. Ford Federal Direct Loan Program.
-The government itself is the lender, hence the name direct loans.
+These loans are offered through the U.S. Department of Education's William D. Ford Federal Direct Loan Program.
+The government itself is the lender.
+Learn more about Federal student loans

 Interest rates on Parent PLUS and Grad PLUS Loans are the same.